 Well, in real life, roof leaks are often less obvious and more sneaky.
 They're like that unexpected guest who shows up without warning.
 Yes, just like Aunt Linda at Thanksgiving.

 Chances are, you're here because you've got a hunch something's not quite right up there on your roof.
 Maybe you've spotted a suspicious stain on the ceiling or noticed a strange drip.
 Whatever it is, you're in the right place to get some answers.

 Here at RoofCrafters, with three decades under our belt, we've encountered every type of roof leak imaginable.
 From the dramatic to the subtle, each leak has its own way of making its presence known.
 We also know they can be frustrating, that's why we want to help educate you on leaks.

 In this article, we'll guide you through what a roof leak might look like and the common signs that you might have a leak.
 Let's dive into the world of roof leaks and learn how to spot them before they turn into a bigger problem.

 There is no unified sign that you have a leaky roof.
 Depending on a roof’s age, maintenance, and material, it can show many signs of leaking.
-Regardless of what it looks like, a leaking roof can damage the interior of your home, short out electrical wiring, and cause mold.
-Here are some of the most common indicators you have a roof leak:
+Regardless of what it looks like, a leaking roof can damage the interior of your home, short out electrical wiring, and cause mold and wood rot.

 One of your house’s biggest enemies is mold.
 Mold build-up occurs during the rainy season and grows on your roof’s surface or on the junction where the exterior wall meets the roof.
 Over time, this can lead to wood rot and damage the interior of your home.